vqiu25/obsidian-notes/2 - DSA/Patterns/Binary Search/Binary Search on Arrays.md

 >		// return mid }, then else if (arr[mid] >= target)...
 >
 >		// (3) Narrow Search Space Based on a Condition
+>		// If descending order array, then adjust to < target
 >		if (arr[mid] >= target) {
 >			right = mid;
 >		} else {